Upper Receiver Assembly (AR-9, AR-15, and AR-10/LR108)

 Step U5.2: Assemble the Gas Tube into the Gas Block

-Insert the gas tube into the gas tube hole from the rear of the gas block with the gas port facing down (toward the bore of the gas block).
+Insert the gas tube into the gas gas block (from the rear) with the larger hole facing down (toward the gas port).

 Insert a new gas tube roll pin into the starter punch and begin to drive the roll pin into the gas block.
 As the roll pin is driven into the gas block, you may need to adjust the gas tube slightly to ensure alignment.

-Step U5.3: Mark the Barrel and Gas Block
+Step U5.3: Mark the Barrel and Gas Block (if not aligning with borescope)

 PB Tips